 - 8. Key elements of a policy framework have been put in place that may support the collaborative shaping of San Juan Forest/Public Land Plan Revisions: - a.
 The MOU between USFS Region 2 and Colorado DNR and CWCB dated April 16, 2004 (Workbook).
 Could the provisions of this MOU be used for the other Resource Management Plan? - b.
 "Four Cornerstones" for managing water resources USDA discretionary review March 21, 2003 (Workbook) - c.
 Forest Service directives for Ditch Bill easements, dated June 30, 2004 (Workbook). - How USDA positions set forth in letter from USDA Undersecretary for Natural Resources and Environment Mark Rey to Senator Allard, January 19, 2005 (Workbook) might apply to the Forest Plan Revision. - 10.
 How could Plan revisions incorporate the following concepts identified in Colorado's Statewide Water Supply Initiative designed to identify and meet Colorado's water needs for 2030 and beyond, as developed by the various SWSI basin roundtables including the SWSI San Juan Basin Roundtable: - a.
 Identifying stream segments or ecological areas for flow prioritization or enhancement; - b.
 Developing an objective and reproducible framework for evaluating, quantifying and prioritizing environmental and recreational goals; - c.
 Building from existing authorities for the CWCB's ISF Program to implement the concepts of "conserve, protect, and restore" the water dependent natural environment. - d.
 Prioritizing the need for ISF and natural lake protection to coincide with SWSI related plans. - e.
 Using the ISF Program to help provide regulatory stability to assist water suppliers meet permitting requirements; and - f.
-Identifying and utilizing federal and other funding opportunities.

-- g.
-Identifying issues that may need to be addressed in the Plan Revisions related to projects discussed in the SWSI Report. - 11.
-Review the "Pathfinder Project Steering Committee Report" (Workbook), which was prepared as part of the Grand Mesa-Uncompander-Gunnison (GMUG) Forest Plan Revision process.
+Identifying and utilizing federal and other funding opportunities. - 11.
+Review the "Pathfinder Project Steering Committee Report" (Workbook), which was prepared as part of the Grand Mesa-Uncompandere-Gunnison (GMUG) Forest Plan Revision process.
 How could the Plan revisions incorporate those elements which are determined appropriate for the Revisions?